-Baked ham and cheese sliders with barbecue sauce are topped with provolone cheese and tangy BBQ sauce for a quick and easy meal or game day snack
+Baked ham and cheese sliders are topped with melted provolone cheese and tangy BBQ sauce for an easy 15 minute meal or game day snack.

 How to make Baked Ham and Cheese Sliders with BBQ Sauce

-I add some mayo to the top part of the buns, and then we pile the ham on the bottom part.
+First, I add some mayo to the top part of the buns.
+Next, we pile the ham on the bottom part.
 Then, we brush some barbecue sauce over the ham.

 I love stretchy cheese, so we use provolone.
-We put a thick slice of provolone cheese on top of the mayo and pop the sliders into the oven, open faced first.
+We put a thick slice of provolone cheese or 2 on top of the mayo and pop the sliders into the oven, open faced first.

 When the cheese starts to melt, we close the buns, top them with aluminum foil and let them cook until the cheese is fully melted and the sandwiches are warm throughout.